9 Steps to a Stronger LinkedIn Profile

 First, make sure everything’s up-to-date.

-This may seem like it should go without saying, but it’s very easy to let the sections of your LinkedIn profile fall to the wayside.
+This may seem like it should go without saying, but much as with a resume, it’s very easy to let the sections of your LinkedIn profile fall to the wayside.
 Make sure your experience section lists all the roles you’ve been in (not just what you were doing the last time you were looking for a job).
 And fill out all your recent accomplishments, organization involvement, and volunteer work.
 Showing your recent activity both inside and outside of work is key.